phthom/IBMCloudPrivate/1-ICPInstallationLab.md

 ### Task 8: Install and configure CLIs

 At this point, you will need to install the **Kubernetes CLI** (command kubectl).
-For that purpose, open a ssh terminal with the Ubuntu VM in root mode and type the following command:
+For that purpose, open a ssh terminal with the Ubuntu VM in root mode.

+Use the following command to download **kubectl**:

 ```console
 docker run -e LICENSE=accept --net=host -v /usr/local/bin:/data ibmcom/icp-inception:2.1.0.3 cp /usr/local/bin/kubectl /data